SSWConsulting/SSW.Roles/Design.md

 - I can build/gather requirements from client conversations
     - I can assist on Specification Reviews
-    - I can do initial meetings with clients
+    - I can do Initial Meetings with clients
     - I can create the design of user interface specifications, by applying client research and design guidelines
 - I can design user interfaces that encompass an end-to-end experience across a variety of platforms
 - I can represent work to clients and other team members, clearly and succinctly articulating the goals and design concepts